Vram97/Calibration_App_For_Vision_Guided_Robots/README.md

     (Center of hole of goal point) with the length of the line specified.
   - Any clicks beyond that over-write the second point.
   - The Clear button clears all the data and takes the user out of measure mode.
+  - The 'Generate' button saves all the points selected by the user in one session in the appropriate format.

 ## Results